A Derandomization Framework for Structure Discovery: Applications in Neural Networks and Beyond: Introduction

-To this end, we consider a more precise and well-motivated solution concept, a $\rho$-approximate {\em second-order stationary point} ($\rho$-SOSP), \citep{jin2017escape}, see Definition \ref{def:sosp} for a formal definition.
+To this end, we consider a more precise and well-motivated solution concept, a $\rho$-approximate {\em second-order stationary point} ($\rho$-SOSP),~\citep{jin2017escape}, see Definition \ref{def:sosp}.
 Using the properties of $\rho$-SOSPs, we provide a general derandomization lemma.
 When applied specifically to NNs, our lemma implies that, for any {\em arbitrarily small} regularizer value, there exists a $\rho>0$ such that all $\rho$-SOSPs correspond to low-rank first-layer weights.
-Thus, we significantly relax the sufficient conditions for uncovering this kind of structure as we allow (a) NNs of arbitrary size and depth, (b) with all parameters trainable (including biases), (c) under any smooth loss function, (d) arbitrarily small regularization, and (e) trained by any method that attains a $\rho$-SOSP, for example, SGD with random initialization \footnote{It is an open question whether this can be done efficiently, but empirical results on NNs strongly support this behavior.}, PGD and Hessian descent.
+Thus, we significantly relax the sufficient conditions for uncovering this kind of structure as we allow (a) NNs of arbitrary size and depth, (b) with all parameters trainable (including biases), (c) under any smooth loss function, (d) arbitrarily small regularization, and (e) trained by any method that attains a $\rho$-SOSP, for example, perturbed gradient descent (PGD) and Hessian descent.

 \paragraph{Importance of training the biases.} For the sake of analytical simplicity, some past work has frozen the biases, for example in~\citep{mousavineural}.
 Here, we show that training the biases is necessary for derandomization to take effect.
 To illustrate this point, we consider the following toy example.
 Let $x$ be a one-dimensional standard Gaussian random variable, and suppose the target label is fixed at 1, i.e., the output lies in a zero-dimensional space.
 We model the prediction using a single-layer NN.
 The objective is to minimize the loss function: